mdoli17/mdoli17.github.io/_writeups/FaithInAbyss/ai-system.md

 {% include figure.liquid loading="eager" path="assets/img/projects/fia/ai-system-flowgraph.svg" caption="Click to zoom" class="img-fluid rounded z-depth-1" zoomable=true %}
 </div>

 The <b>EnemyAIController</b> manages how the AI perceives its surroundings using Unreal’s <b>AIPerceptionComponent</b>.
 Perception updates are handled in the controller’s `OnTargetPerceptionUpdated` callback.
 Instead of directly modifying the behavior or state, these events are converted into <b>State Tree events</b>, identified by `Gameplay Tags`.
 Each event also carries relative `Payload` data, providing additional context (such as stimulus strength, actor location, relative player information).
 These are dispatched to the State Tree, which interprets the data and determines whether to `Transition` to a new state – such as from <b>Patrol</b> to <b>Search</b>, or from <b>Search</b> to <b>Hostile</b>.
+Once in a new state, the Behavior Tree executes the specific logic for that state using updated Blackboard values.

 > ##### TIP
 >
-> Add a little bit about Behavior Tree as well..
 > Show footage of actual gameplay and code exeuction which corresponds to the graph drawn above.
 > {: .block-tip }